docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 A disabled user cannot do anything.

+To update user or group access, check the related checkbox and click on the desired action button (remove, disable, enable...) below the list.

 ###Managing Groups
 Groups are useful when the number of users tends to increase.
 They can hold the same kind of permissions.

+Just click on group's name to open the detail view.
+You can then add or remove users within the selected group.

 {% image /assets/images/documentation/en/group_user_management.png "Group Users Management"%}

 ##Documents and Parts Access Control List
-If newly created documents and parts are accessible according to the permissions defined at workspace level, it’s possible to override them by selecting the "Rights" tab.
-From that panel you can upgrade or downgrade access rights to any user in the workspace for the specific entity (document or part).
+If newly created documents and parts are accessible according to the permissions defined at workspace level, it’s possible to override them by selecting the "ACL" tab.
+From that panel you can upgrade or downgrade access rights to any user or group in the workspace for the specific entity (document or part).
 The lower level is "forbidden" which means that the entity will not be visible by the user or group.

-{% image /assets/images/documentation/en/document_creation.png "Document creation, ACL tab"%}
+{% image /assets/images/documentation/dev/en/document_creation.png "Document creation, ACL tab"%}

 Only the administrator of the workspace and the authors can modify the permissions of existing entities.
 Once you've selected an entity the following icon appears in the banner at the top.